The Arthur M. Blank Family Foundation Announces $17.5 Million Grant to Support Westside Park

 Designed in collaboration with surrounding communities, city leadership, and Atlanta BeltLine, Inc., Westside Park plans call for ADA accessible trails, lighting, signage, educational facilities, special event spaces, and a panorama area overlooking the Atlanta skyline and the city’s largest reservoir, which will eventually hold 2.4 billion gallons of emergency drinking water and serve as a 30-day backup source of drinking water for the city.
 Future phases of the Atlanta BeltLine will connect to the Park and Proctor Creek Greenway.

 Joining the City’s $26.5 million investment in the first phase of Westside Park, the Blank Foundation’s grant will enhance public access, neighborhood connectivity, and long-term sustainability of approximately 50 acres of this 280-acre greenspace.
-It is also the lead gift in the Partnership’s forthcoming expanded capital campaign, and will build on the $4.1 million raised to date to support the creation of Atlanta BeltLine Interim Trails, including the recently opened 4.5 mile Southside Interim Trail.
+It is also the lead gift in the Partnership’s forthcoming expanded capital campaign, and will build on the $4.1 million raised to date to support the creation of Atlanta BeltLine Unpaved Trails, including the recently opened 4.5 mile Southside Unpaved Trail.

-The Partnership’s proposed campaign, combined with public and other identified sources of funding, will activate five shovel-ready parks and trails and the continued creation of interim trails to open more of the Atlanta BeltLine as expeditiously as possible.
+The Partnership’s proposed campaign, combined with public and other identified sources of funding, will activate five shovel-ready parks and trails and the continued creation of unpaved trails to open more of the Atlanta BeltLine as expeditiously as possible.
 Working with Atlanta BeltLine, Inc. and the City of Atlanta Department of Parks & Recreation, plans include creating greenspace along the Westside Trail at Enota Park, completing trail segments on the Northeast and Southside Trails, and working with the PATH Foundation to link downtown Atlanta to Westside Park — in addition to efforts to activate the first phase of Westside Park.

 “The Foundation’s Westside Park grant is the latest in the Blank family’s longstanding commitment to investing in Atlanta’s historic Westside neighborhoods, and in parks and greenspaces across Atlanta,” said Atlanta Mayor Keisha Lance Bottoms.
 “To date, the Blank Foundation has committed more than $18 million to efforts around parks in our city, and nearly $50 million towards positive Westside neighborhood transformation in the areas of crime and safety, economic inclusion, education, health, and housing.
 We are grateful to the Blank Family Foundation for their remarkable work to support our city and our One Atlanta vision.”